 If your question has not been answered here, please email email@example.com.

-My child has tested positive on a lateral flow test, but has no symptoms.
+My child has tested positive for COVID-19.
 What should I do now?

-My child has cold symptoms.
+My child has Covid-19 symptoms.
 Should they come to school?

 Someone in our household has tested positive.
 Should I keep my child at home?

 No. Children and young people who usually go to school, college or childcare and who live with someone who has a positive COVID-19 test result should continue to attend as normal.

 Someone we live with or need to see regularly is critically vulnerable or vulnerable.
 Can I keep my child at home?